cockroachlabs/cockroachdb-runbook-template/system-overview/role-dba.md

 ### DBA Group and Individual Roles

+This non-admin authorization implementation blueprint proposes 2 role profiles:

-A `DBA` group (role) may be created to centralize management of privileges granted to all DBAs.
-With interactive users (roles) inheriting authorizations via the DBA group membership.
+-  A `DBA` group (role) is created as a "container" of privileges to centralize management of privileges granted to all staff DBA users in the cluster.
+It simplifies management and ensures consistency of privilege grants to staff DBA users.
+The `DBA` role is non-interactive, may not be used to create a database session.
+- Staff DBA users are identified by interactive roles that inherit authorizations via the DBA group membership.

+> ✅ Note: The topic of *authentication* is entirely outside the scope of this article.
-> ✅ This article is dedicated to DBA authorization; all authentication provisions are omitted to eliminate clutter.
+> This article is dedicated to DBA authorization.
+Therefore all authentication provisions are omitted to eliminate clutter.